ramiy/wordpress-comments-plugin/readme.txt

 * PHP version 7.0 or greater.
 * MySQL version 5.6 or greater.

-= Export data was finished but the donwload of exported file didn't start? =
+= Export data was finished but the download of exported file didn't start? =

-Check the permission of the file `/plugin_dir/sample-data/export.json` or copy export text from textarea section on the fininsh step.
+Check the permission of the file `/plugin_dir/sample-data/export.json` or copy export text from textarea section on the finish step.

 = If I don't set Spot’s ID what will happen? =

-The standart comment form will be used.
+The standard comment form will be used.

 = How I can get Spot’s ID? =